-Duet: Selective adulticiding of specific areas will be provided at the request of the Board of Health or residents, as outlined in each town's annual Best Management Practice Plan (BMP) and as circumstances warrant and conditions allow.
+Duet and Zenivex: Selective adulticiding of specific areas will be provided at the request of the Board of Health or residents, as outlined in each town's annual Best Management Practice Plan (BMP) and as circumstances warrant and conditions allow.
 Applications to schools must be in compliance with MGL ch85.

-Suspend SC: Barrier applications, requested by local Boards of Health or school officials, are applied to public use areas such as play grounds, parks, athletic fields and school grounds.
-Applications to schools must also be in compliance with MGL ch85.
+Suspend SC: Barrier applications, requested by local Boards of Health or school officials, are applied to public use areas such as playgrounds, parks, athletic fields and school grounds, etc. Applications to schools must also be in compliance with MGL ch85.

+What is your trigger for adulticiding operations? (check all that apply)

+Arbovirus data

-What is your trigger for adulticiding operations? (check all that apply) ⊠ Best professional judgment Complaint calls (Describe trigger for application: varies with municiple guidelines described in each BMP.)
-Landing rates (Describe trigger for application) ☐ Light trap data (Describe trigger for application Increasing amount of disease carrying vectors.)
+Best professional judgment

+Complaint calls (Describe trigger for application: 1 or more on street or in neighborhood and/or BOH requests.)

+Landing rates (Describe trigger for application

+Light trap data (Describe trigger for application Increasing amount of disease carrying vectors.)

 Comments: ADULTICIDING - Ultra Low Volume

-ABOLINGIBING GIGIA LOW VOIAINE

 Ultra Low Volume Applications (ULV) applications are done in response to surveillance data, multiple resident requests, municipal Health Department or other approved board requests in accordance with the individual municipality BMP.
-The District uses truck mounted ULV non-thermal aerosol sprayers for selective, targeted and wide area applications.
+The District uses truck mounted ULV nonthermal aerosol sprayers for selective, targeted and wide area applications.
 A computerized variable flow control system automatically calibrates the correct amount of material to be applied, depending on truck speed and dispenses a mist like swath.
 All ULV machines are independently calibrated and certified for accuracy on an annual basis.